Manage device applications by using our latest feature

 Entgra provides has worked with many public agencies and private sector organizations to implement robust device strategies.
 Learn more here.

 A device strategy must take into consideration business planning, product building, operational efficiency, scaling, tech support, value creation, and sustainability to thrive

 With the ongoing pandemic creating many upheavals, organizations are increasingly grappling with a monumental challenge – creating seamless workflows and remote working environments whilst staying resilient, relevant, and flexible to respond to present and future changes.
 These changes are also taking place against a backdrop of evolving technology usage, both by organizations and individuals.
-Industry analyst Gartner identified Internet of Behavior (IoB) as one of the strategic technology trends for 2021.
+Industry analyst Gartner identified Internet of Behavior (IoB) as a strategic technology trend.
 Explained simply, IoB is a data-driven approach to guide behavior.
 Data is gathered from many different sources and IoB will increasingly shape interactions between people and organizations.
-Using data from multiple sources and devices to gain insights into business operational processes and productivity is of course not a new phenomena.
+Using data from multiple sources and devices to gain insights into business operational processes and productivity is of course not a new phenomenon.
 Organizations across industries have been moving towards deploying connected devices and Internet of Things (IoT) enabled business environments for quite some time.

 Successful use of IoT technology requires a device strategy, regardless of the type of organization.
-When I use the term “devices,” I refer to both mobile devices and IoT enabled devices.
+When we use the term “devices,” we refer to both mobile devices and IoT enabled devices.
 A device strategy must take into consideration 7 important factors to thrive: business planning, product building, operational efficiency, scaling, tech support, value creation, and sustainability.

 Here is an overview of the different technology requirements for these organization types:

 Device manufacturers – to develop devices and basic software (such as an API) to showcase device capabilities

 Application developers – need to build IoT applications on top of their existing hardware